-CURRAN'S REPLY TO JUDGE ROBINSON. -At, a time when Curran was only just rising into notice, and while he was yet a poor and struggling man, Judge Robinson, it is said, ventured upon a sneering joke which, small though it was, but for Curran's ready wit and scathing el quence, might have done him irreparable injury.
+1864 for Lieutenant Governor, the first place being assigned to Michael Hahn.
+Of course, he was elected.
+Nobody but loyal people voted in Louisiana in those days, or at least ing into notice, and while he was yet a poor At a time when Curran was only just risand struggling man, Judge Robinson, it is said, ventured upon a sneering joke which, small though it was, but for Curran's ready wit and scathing elequence, might have done him irreparable injury.
 Speaking of some opinion of counsel on the opposite side, Curran said he had consulted all his books, and could not find a case in which the principle in dispute was thus established.
-"That may be, Mr. Curran," sneered the judge, "but I suspect your law library is rather limited."
-Curran eyed the heartless toady for a moment, and then broke forth with this noble retaliction: "It is very true, my lord, that I am poor, and this circumstance has certainly rather curtailed my library.
+"That may be, Mr. Curran," sneered the/judge, "but I suspect your law library is rather limited."
+Curran eved the heartless toady for a moment, and then broke forth with this noble retaliation: "It is very true, my lord, that I am poor, and this circumstance has certainly rather curtailed my library.
 My books are not numerous, but they are select, and I hope have been perused with proper dispositions.
-I have prepared myself for this profession rather by the study of a few good books than by the composition of a great many bad ones.
-I am not ashamed of my poverty, but I should be ashamed of my wealth if I could stoop to acquire it by servility and corruption .-If I rise not to rank I shall at least be honest; and should I aven sees to be so, many elevation, by making me the more conspicuous, would only make me the more universally and notoriously contemptible."
+I have prepared myself for this profession rather by this beautiful sentiment : the study of a few good books than by the composition of a great many bad ones.
+I am not ashamed of my poverty, but I should putation at the cannon's mouth."
+But if be ashamed of my wealth if I could stoop to acquire it by servility and corruption .-If I rise not to rank I shall at least be honest ; and should I aven eress to be autmany an example shows me that an ill-acquired elevation, by making me the more conspicuous, would only make me the more univer-sally and notoriously contemptible."
 Mrs Janette M. Robinson, of Chicago, ays that she has been cured of paralysis in direct answer to prayer, and several of the elergymen of the city vouch for the truth of her story.
-She was, according to her account, a helpless invalid for seven years .-Physicians were in vain, and she steadily grew worse.
-Her jaws became fixed by long disuse, and she could not speak.
-One day, when particularly despondent, a physician having told her that she could not recover, she read in her Bible the text :-"All things whatsoever ye ask, believing, ve shall receive."
-She had faith in that Scriptural promise, and she prayed fervently that she might be miraculously cured .-Suddenly she was able to move her jaws and to speak.
-She got up and walked without difficulty and has been well ever since.
+She was, according to her account, a helpless invalid for seven years .--Physicians were in vain, and she steadily grew worse.
+Her jaws became fixed by ong disuse, and she could not speak.
+One day, when particularly despondent, a phy-sician having told her that she could not recover, she read in her Bible the text :---"All things whatsoever ye ask, believing, ye shall receive."
+She had faith in that Scriptural promise, and she prayed fervent-ly that she might be miraculously cured.-Suddenly she was able to move her jaws, and to speak.
+She got up and walked with-out difficulty and has been well ever since.
 Curiosity in children is but an appetite after knowledge.
-I doubt not but one great reason why many children abandon themselves wholly to silly sports, and trifle away all their time insipidly, is because they alas! the election of Pinchback momenta- found their curiosity baulked, and their to them be suited to their capacities, and and the greater will be the labor he will per-
+I doubt not but one great reason why many children abandon themselves wholly to silly sports, and triffe away all their time insipidly, is because they found their curiosity baulked, and their